Control Synthesis for Stability and Safety by Differential Complementarity Problem: Evaluation

-The trajectories generated by the three controllers for Cases 1 and 2 are shown in Fig.~\ref{fig: cir_6_ck} and Fig.~\ref{fig: con_ck}, respectively.
-Both QP-based methods converge to undesirable equilibria for some initial conditions, depending on the shape of the safe set.
-In these cases, our CLF-CBF-DPC controller achieves both safety and asymptotic stability at the origin for all tested initial conditions.
-The diamond and square points in the figures depict the locations of the set $\calS$, which is determined by $\bfw_p(\bfx)$.
+In each case, there are two choices of $\bfw_p$ satisfying \eqref{wp-cond} with opposite signs.
+In the simulations, for some interesting initial conditions, we show the closed-loop CLF-CBF-DCP trajectory for both choices.
+The trajectories of the four controllers are shown in Fig.~\ref{fig: compare}.
+The baseline methods converge to undesirable equilibria for some initial conditions, depending on the safe set shape.
+Our DCP controller achieves both safety and asymptotic stability at the origin for all tested initial conditions.
+The diamond and square points in Fig.~\ref{fig: compare} depict the locations of the set $\calS$, which is determined by $\bfw_p(\bfx)$.
 If the system trajectory passes through the \emph{diamond} point, then only the \emph{square} point belongs to $\calS$, and vice versa.
-Thus, in these examples the closed-loop trajectory does not pass through the set $\calS$.

 Fig.~\ref{cir: k_test} shows the effect of the term $k$ in \eqref{sel: bfw} on the DCP controller.
-For small values of $k$ in Fig.~\ref{cir: k_test}(a), the trajectory gets stuck at an undesired local equilibrium, while for larger $k$, shown in Fig.~\ref{cir: k_test}(b), it converges to the origin.
-Interestingly, we observe that $\inf_{\bfx \in \calX} \bar{u}_h = 0$ in this scenario, which lets us conjecture that even when $\inf_{\bfx \in \calX} \bar{u}_h = 0$, for sufficiently large $k>0$ and depending on $\bfw_p(\bfx)$, the closed-loop trajectory may avoid the undesired equilibria in $\calQ$ and stabilize the system at the origin.
+For small values of $k$ in Fig.~\ref{cir: k_test}(a), the trajectory gets stuck at an undesired local equilibrium, while for larger $k$, in Fig.~\ref{cir: k_test}(b), it converges to the origin.